 There are no special driving restrictions necessary as your new engine has been tuned and is good to use in normal driving conditions until the next service at 5000 km's or sooner.
 It is very important that you do not "over rev" the engine when it is cold as this may cause the supplied oil filter or oil lines to fail due to the oil temperature not being at operating temperature.

 I suggest you take the vehicle for a test drive of 20 or 30 kms and then give it one last check.

 Service Intervals - will be at 5000 kms intervals (or sooner if you like) which will consist of an oil change, oil filter replacement, valve adjustments and I would even think about changing the spark plugs (check the detailed invoice you were provided as it will have the part number of the sparks plugs that were installed in your engine).
-Thoroughly perform a nut and bolt check around the engine and tinware as it is not unusual for tinware screws to work loose.
+Thoroughly perform a nut, bolt and screw check around the entire engine and tinware as it is not unusual for tinware screws to work loose.
 If you keep your checks and servicing regular you will have years of trouble free driving.

 Please feel free to either call or email me should you have any further questions.